-Standing there by his grave, all his friends were gathered at one end, clustered in between a flower arrangement that spelled out 'Go for it!' in red roses at one end and one that said 'Tell Johnny I Said Hello' in yellow roses at the other.
+Standing there by his grave, all his friends were gathered at one end, clustered in between a flower arrangement that spelled out 'Go for it!' in red roses at one end and one that said 'Tell Johnny I Said Hello' in blue and yellow roses at the other.
 The picture his sister Sharon took of the sad looking group looked like the after picture of the whole Sixties era, and, in perfect truth, captured the essence of those confusing times as they played out in our dusty, little town in the great San Joaquin Valley.
 I can't help but wonder though how many other such photographs exist and how many 'What the Fuck?' responses they would one day engender.

 We laughed that there was nothing inside that shiny walnut box but the ass end of big joint in a roach clip.
 We joked about it because we had all seen it coming, and, each in our own way, had tried to warn him.
 We always presented ourselves like a stoic bunch of sad-eyed losers but a little bit deeper down, underneath the thin layer of epidermis we passed off to the public, our hearts were drowning.
 It was like being at the funeral of Icarus.
 All of us got a little sunburned, but it was always Kevin who flew the highest.

 "Pop, is there anything about your God forsaken life that you actually regret?"